 Becoming an Optician in Oregon

 Growth in careers for opticians is strong around the country, including in Oregon.
 Here, jobs are increasing at a rate of nearly 12 percent.
 You can expect to be able to find employment and enjoy job security and a good income if you take the steps needed to become an optician in Oregon.
 Opticians are healthcare professionals who work with optometry patients and clients.
-They meet with patients who have prescriptions to help select, fit or fix frames, fill prescriptions and answer any questions.[En Español]
+They meet with patients who have prescriptions to helping select, fit, or fix frames, fill prescriptions, and answer any questions.[En Español]

-Oregon has no licensing requirements for opticians.
+However, Oregon has no licensing requirements for opticians.
 There are also no official requirements for training or education.
-Employers may have their own requirements for new hires, but the state does not set any.
+Employers may have their requirements for new hires, but the state does not set any.

 Getting an education before looking for work as an optician is a smart strategy, as it will make you a more desirable job candidate, even though there are no official educational requirements.
 Oregon has no schools with on-campus programs specific to becoming an optician, but there are some related options as well as online optician classes.